 It seems like every time you turn on your television these days you're bombarded with messages concerning public television.
-Some are just ads for private commercial mortgages or other services that touch on hot button issues for attention, but others advocate its benefits and ask for your moral support and some even ask for donations and financial support to keep public television alive.
-You may be wondering what the difference is between public television and regular television, or even why you should care.
+Some are just ads for private commercial enterprises, but others advocate the benefits of public TV and ask for your moral support and some even ask for donations and financial support to keep public television alive.
+You may be wondering what the difference is between public television and "regular" television, or even why you should care.
 Here's some information that can help you figure it out.

 What is public broadcasting?